Echophase44/portfolio/README.md

 - An archive section to move older projects to.
 - Downloadable resume.
 - Add a description of projects on hover.
+- Add direct Github link in each details page